SciTools/cartopy/docs/source/matplotlib/intro.rst

 .. note::

     By default, matplotlib automatically sets the limits of your Axes based on the data that you plot.
-Because cartopy implements a GeoAxes class, this equates to the limits of the resulting map.
+Because cartopy implements a :class:~cartopy.mpl_integration.geoaxes.GeoAxes` class, this equates to the limits of the resulting map.
 Sometimes this autoscaling is a desirable feature and other times it is not.

     To set the extents of a cartopy GeoAxes, there are several convenient options:

-       * For "global" plots, use the :meth:`GeoAxes.set_global` method.
+       * For "global" plots, use the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.set_global` method.
-       * To set the extents of the map based on a bounding box, in any coordinate system, use the :meth:`GeoAxes.set_extent` method.
+       * To set the extents of the map based on a bounding box, in any coordinate system, use the :meth:`~cartopy.mpl_integration.geoaxes.GeoAxes.set_extent` method.
        * Alternatively, the standard limit setting methods can be used in the GeoAxes's native coordinate system (e.g. :meth:`~matplotlib.axes.Axes.set_xlim` and :meth:`~matplotlib.axes.Axes.set_ylim`).

-In the :doc:`next section <matplotlib_pt2>`, examples of contouring, block plotting and adding geo-located images are provided for more advanced map based visualisations.
+In the :doc:`next section <advanced_plotting>`, examples of contouring, block plotting and adding geo-located images are provided for more advanced map based visualisations.